 Mr. Bress is consistently recognized as one of the top US appellate and Supreme Court advocates by The Legal 500 US and Chambers USA, which have described him as an “excellent advocate, a strategic thinker, a fantastic writer” and a “superb” lawyer with “an impressive range of experience at the top level,” who “provides great representation.”
 He is a Fellow of the American Academy of Appellate Advocates, and has been recognized consistently by Best Lawyers as one of the Best Lawyers in America in the area of appellate law, based on peer recommendations.
-In 2015, Mr. Bress was named a Client Service All-Star in BTI Consulting Group’s survey of US corporate leaders.
+In 2019, he was recognized by Benchmark Litigation as a Litigation Star, and in 2015, Mr. Bress was named a Client Service All-Star in BTI Consulting Group’s survey of US corporate leaders.

 In addition to his practice, Mr. Bress is the Global Chair of the firm’s Ethics Committee.
 He previously served as a member of the firm’s Executive Committee.

 Mr. Bress previously served as an assistant to the Solicitor General of the United States.
 During his tenure, he argued several cases before the Supreme Court, drafted more than 100 briefs (including petitions for and briefs in opposition to certiorari), and assisted in the development of the government’s position on many federal issues.

 Before entering practice, Mr. Bress served as a law clerk to Justice Antonin Scalia and D.C.
 Circuit Judge Stephen F. Williams.
 He is admitted to the bars of the Supreme Court of the United States and every federal circuit.